empriselab/RABBIT-website/README.md

-# SPARCS-website
+# RABBIT-website
-Website for SPARCS
+Website for RABBIT